The CSG Henry Toll Fellowship Program

 The Toll Fellowship Program, named for CSG founder Henry Wolcott Toll, is one of the nation’s premier leadership development programs for state government officials.
 Each year, Toll Fellows brings 48 of the nation’s top officials from all three branches of state government to Lexington, Ky., for an intensive six-day, five-night “intellectual boot camp.”
 The program’s agenda includes a lineup of dynamic speakers and sessions designed to stimulate personal assessment and growth, while providing priceless networking and relationship-building opportunities.
 While each year’s program is unique, previous programs have included sessions on leadership personality assessment, media training, crisis management, appreciative inquiry, adaptive leadership and much more.

-Application Period: Individuals who plan to apply for the 2014 Toll Fellowship Program must submit a completed online application form by May 2.
-The deadline for submitting all supporting materials (i.e., letters of recommendation and support, completed questionnaire, resume) has been extended to May 21!
+Application Period: CSG will begin accepting applications for the 2015 program on Oct.
+1, 2014.
+Individuals who plan to apply for the 2015 Toll Fellowship Program must submit a completed online application form and all supporting materials (i.e., letters of recommendation and support, completed questionnaire, resume) by midnight, April 15, 2015

 Location: Hyatt Regency in downtown Lexington, Ky